Paramphistomum cervi: Description

 Adult P. cervi is conical in shape, the anterior end tapering and the posterior being broad, and pink in colour.
 The colour is due to its own haemoglobin.
 They are 5–13 mm long, 2–5 mm wide, with the ventral side somewhat concave while the dorsal side is convex.
 It has two suckers, an anterior oral sucker and a posterior larger ventral sucker, hence the generic name (Greek: para meaning "besides", amphi meaning "on both sides", and stoma for "mouth").
 The tegumental surface is highly corrugated with transverse folds alternating with grooves and is spineless, which is uncharacteristic of trematodes.
 The genital pore is situated at the anterior third of the body.
-There are two types of bulbous shaped sensory papillae on the surface, each measuring 10–15 µ in diameter at the base with nipple-like tips; one has a short cilia on top.
+There are two types of bulbous shaped sensory papillae on the surface, each measuring 10–15 μ in diameter at the base with nipple-like tips; one has a short cilia on top.
 Clusters of papillae on the ventral surface and around the anterior suckers are larger in size and number; while there are few on the dorsal surface.
 As hermaphrodite, both male and female reproductive systems are present towards the posterior region of the body.
 Testes are slightly lobed and are located anterior to the ovary.
-Eggs are clear shell and measure about 140 x 80 µ; barrel-shaped with operculum at one end.
+Eggs are clear shell and measure about 140 x 80 μm; barrel-shaped with operculum at one end.